PrivatePulse·Companies·Scale AI vs Cohere

 Scale AI grants ISO/NSO with strike prices ranging from $35–$50 depending on your grant year.
 Cohere grants ISO/NSO with strike prices from $18–$28.

-The secondary market is pricing Scale AI at a +4% premium over its last primary round ($13.8B$14.4B).
-Cohere trades at +7% over its last round ($5.5B$5.9B).
-A higher secondary premium signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.
+Scale AI has no recent verified secondary signal — only the primary round ($29B) is shown.
+Cohere has no recent verified secondary signal.
+A higher secondary premium typically signals stronger investor demand and potentially better near-term liquidity for employees looking to sell.

 Revenue and growth